 Alana Flowers is a St. Louis, MO native with a love for social and economic empowerment.
 She holds a B.A.in Communications and a Masters degree in Social Work (MSW).
 Her mission motivates her: mobilizing the nation, one abandoned community at a time.
 By tapping into her love of Black empowerment, higher education and the advocacy of single parenting, Alana is getting back to her family’s roots: documenting on film the untold history of Missouri’s first black city, Kinloch.
 When Alana searched for historical film of Kinloch, she discovered that very few images existed.
 Recognizing there was a community need for telling Kinloch’s story, she decided to pursue the documentary project by creating the film herself.
 While Alana is on a mission of learning more about her bloodline, she is also unveiling the story of Kinloch, a city with a rich history that goes beyond its 1948 incorporation.
 When not researching and working on her passion project, Alana can be found in the role of mommy 24/7.
-You will also find her selling vintage pieces for her boutique MAE’s Closet, blogging, collecting old vinyl records, and watching life-changing documentaries.
+You will also find her blogging at her personal site, iamalanamarie.com, collecting old vinyl records, and watching life-changing documentaries.